ajanthan/cmdline-openid-client/README.md

- # cmdline-openid-client
+ # SAP IAS -openid-client
-It is a CLI to generate OpenID TD Token from an openID connect server.
+It is a CLI to generate OpenID TD Token from an openID connect server with PKCE and Public Client support thus SAP IAS provides it.

 ### How to build the project

 Use the go tool chain to build the binary.
 ```text
 go build cmd/openid-client.go